bryceehansen/bryceehansen/README.md

 # about me

-cozmo/bryce/asriel ; he/it/they
+cozmo/bryce/asriel ; he/it/they !
-object shows, glitch productions, really just indie animation in general, and rpgs and psychology and horror. and all of them combined
+currently hyperfixated on object shows and indie animation, my special interest is psychology

 ---